 Hayden's efforts drew upon a long history of movement toward equal political rights.
 In 1866, the Territory gave women the opportunity to vote in local school board elections.
 In 1887, a group of local women formed Arizona Women's Equal Rights Association (AWERA) in Phoenix.
 AWERA quickly expanded.
 The women worked tirelessly, and it is said that lawmakers submitted suffrage bills routinely in the last years of the nineteenth century.

 In his elective offices, first as Sheriff of Maricopa County and then as the first Representative from Arizona to Congress, the future Senator Hayden advocated for extending the right to vote.
 However, he and other political leaders also felt the need to negotiate the complex politics of the period, tempering their support for suffrage prior to Arizona's admittance to the Union.
-Hayden, among others, toned down the territory’s view on equal rights for women, for fear of the President refusing them.
+Hayden, among others, toned down the Territory's view on equal rights for women for fear of the President refusing them.
 Therefore, in 1912, Arizona won statehood into the Union, but women lacked important Territorial rights, such as the right to vote.
 Yet, Hayden already had a plan to get women the vote.
-Using unique elements of the Arizona Constitution--the civil powers of initiative and referendum--Hayden helped bring women's suffrage to the state ballot.
-It was through this referendum process that Arizona gave women the right to vote, in November 1912, nearly a decade before women received the right to vote nationally through the 19th Amendment.
+Using unique elements of the Arizona Constitution--the civil powers of initiative and referendum--, Hayden helped bring women's suffrage to the state ballot.
+Through this referendum process, Arizona gave women the right to vote in November 1912, nearly a decade before women received the right to vote nationally through the 19th Amendment.

-Almost immediately after the state of Arizona granted women the vote, Frances Willard Munds became the first woman in Arizona elected to a legislature, and she was only the second in the nation to receive that honor.
-Some fifty years later, in 1960 Lorna E. Lockwood would become the first woman in U.S. history to serve as Chief Justice on a state supreme court.
+Almost immediately after the state of Arizona granted women the vote, Frances Willard Munds became the first woman in Arizona elected to a legislature.
+She was only the second in the nation to receive that honor.
+Some fifty years later, in 1960, Lorna E. Lockwood would become the first woman in U.S. history to serve as Chief Justice on a state supreme court.
 Carl Hayden also had recommended nominating Lockwood to President Lyndon B. Johnson when vacancies appeared on the U.S. Supreme Court.
 However, it would take another twenty years--when Ronald Reagan appointed another Arizona jurist, Sandra Day O'Connor--that a woman would be nominated and confirmed to sit on the U.S. Supreme Court.